 35.3.2.3.1 Inheritance in the per-STA profile of Basic variant Multi-Link element

 TGbe editor: Please revise the following two paragraphs as shown below [CID 5047, 5739, 8225, 4249]

-It is possible for STAs of an MLD to have similar capabilities and operational parameters on different links.
-As a result, some elements carried in the per-STA profile for a reported STA can be identical to same elements for the reporting STA.
+It is possible for STAs affiliated with an MLD (#5047) to have similar capabilities and operational parameters on different links.
+As a result, some elements carried in the per-STA profile for a reported STA might be identical to corresponding elements carried for the reporting STA outside the Basic variant Multi-Link element (#5739).
 To reduce the frame size, when a per-STA profile carries complete information for a reported STA, it inherits the elements from the reporting STA.

-The inheritance mechanism described in this subclause shall apply only when the Per-STA Profile subelement of the Basic variant Multi-Link element carries complete information of the reported STA (i.e., the Complete Profile subfield in the STA Control field of the subelement is set to 1).
+A STA affiliated with an MLD shall apply the inheritance mechanism described in this subclause (#8225) only when the Per-STA Profile subelement of the Basic variant Multi-Link element carries complete profile (#5737) of the reported STA (i.e., the Complete Profile subfield in the STA Control field of the subelement is set to 1).
+When a Per-STA Profile subelement of the Basic variant Multi-Link element carries partial profile for a reported STA, the transmitting STA shall include all the elements that constitute the partial information without using any inheritance mechanism. (#4249)

 9.4.2.295b.3 Probe Request variant Multi-Link element